Manjuanth008/Password-Strength-Checker/README.md

 # Password Strength Checker 🔐
 Welcome to the Password Strength Checker project!
-This powerful tool is designed to help you assess the strength of your passwords, Ensure your online security & to explain the awareness about the first level of authentication.
+This powerful tool is designed to help you assess the strength of your passwords, Ensure online security to explain the importance about the first level of authentication & awareness about the password complexity.

 ## Project Purpose 📋